mmister411/salvationelements/salvationelements.md

     - Not shut out when the door is closed or cast out before the throne (Matthew 25:10-12, Matthew 25:31-46, Luke 13:24-27, Revelation 20:12-15)
     - Being Good Soil (Matthew 13:8, 23; Luke 8:15; Mark 4:20)
   - Considerations:
+  - Exceptions:
+    - None
+  - Limitations
+    - Fear of he Lord is a start, an ingredient, a mandatory element but not the whole machine or recipe.()
+    - Without ongoing attention, it may fade into familiarity or presumption (Deuteronomy 6:10–12).
+    - It may exist alongside distance or trembling (James 2:19).
+It can be momentary or partial if not accompanied by right understanding and trust. ()
     - Parables: Failures of would-be believers outlined in Jesus' parables identify various elements of failing at Holy Fear of the Lord (Matthew 13:3-23, Matthew 25:1-13, Luke 12:16-21)
+  - Inference
     - Love v.
 Fear v.
 Faith: Ultimately, Loving God, Faith in God, and Fear of The Lord are at least heavily overlapping, if not identical (1 John 4:18, Hebrews 11:6, Proverbs 8:13).
     - Sanctification: Growing in the richness of fear of the Lord is the primary undertaking of sanctification and vice versa (1 Thessalonians 4:3-4, 2 Corinthians 7:1, Proverbs 1:7).
+    - Servile fear that paralyzes rather than humbles (Romans 8:15)
+    - Fear of man or circumstances disguised as reverence for God (Proverbs 29:25; Isaiah 29:13)
+    - External religiosity with no inward awe or repentance (Isaiah 1:11–15; Matthew 15:8–9)
+    - Terror without love, leading to avoidance rather than nearness (1 John 4:18)
+    - Cultural moralism that mimics uprightness without reference to God’s holiness (2 Timothy 3:5)
 - Indwelling of the Holy Spirit
   - **A.K.A. / Associated With / What is Meant By:**
     - The Promise (Acts 1:4-5, Luke 24:49)